Culture of Armenia: Lacemaking

 Like Lacis, Armenian needlelace seems to be an obvious descendant of netmaking.
 Where lacis adds decorative stitches to a net ground, Armenian needlelace involves making the net itself decorative.
 There is some archaeological evidence suggesting the use of lace in prehistoric Armenia and the prevalence of pre-Christian symbology in traditional designs would certainly suggest a pre-Christian root for this art form.

 In contrast to Europe where lace was the preserve of the nobility, in Armenia it decorated everything from traditional headscarves to lingerie.
 Thus lacemaking was part of many women's lives.

-Theater
+Theatre

 Born in Cairo, Egypt, Atom Egoyan is now an internationally known filmmaker who is celebrated for his contemporary work, including personal feature films and other related projects.
 He is the winner of many awards at international film festivals, such as the Grand Prix and international Critics' Awards from the Cannes Film Festival and two Academy Award nominations for "The Sweet Hereafter".
 Egoyan has also worked in the television and theatre industries, producing Wagner's Die Walkure which was performed by the Canadian Opera Company in April 2004.
 Egoyan's creation Ararat (2002) is about the 1915 Armenian Genocide perpetrated by the Ottoman Empire.
 It depicts the consequences and suffering of a child survivor Arshile Gorky, and is an incredibly made-movie for both Armenians and non-Armenians.